d365collaborative/d365fo.tools/docs/Disable-D365User.md

 ### EXAMPLE 1
 ```
-Enable-D365User
+Disable-D365User
 ```

-This will enable all users for the environment
+This will Disable all users for the environment

 ### EXAMPLE 2
 ```
-Enable-D365User -Email "claire@contoso.com"
+Disable-D365User -Email "claire@contoso.com"
 ```

-This will enable the user with the email address "claire@contoso.com"
+This will Disable the user with the email address "claire@contoso.com"

 ### EXAMPLE 3
 ```
-Enable-D365User -Email "*contoso.com"
+Disable-D365User -Email "*contoso.com"
 ```

-This will enable all users that matches the search "*contoso.com" in their email address
+This will Disable all users that matches the search "*contoso.com" in their email address

 ## PARAMETERS